 The concept of ADDs originated in Kentucky in the early 1960s with the establishment of Area Development Councils.
 These councils were organized in all counties and ultimately served as the precursor for Area Development authorization.
 Landmark federal acts, such as the Appalachian Regional Development Act, a product of visionary Kentuckian John Whisman, and the Public Works and Economic Development Act of 1965, were passed with the intention of utilizing the Area Development network to administer and deliver needed federal resources to communities across the United States.
-These acts resulted in the creation of two new federal agencies: The Appalachian Regional Commission and the Economic Development Administration.
-In the period between 1966 and 1972, Kentucky formally created 15 ADDs to serve every county and municipality in the Commonwealth.
+These acts resulted in the creation of two new federal agencies: The Appalachian Regional Commission and the Economic Development Act of 1972, Kentucky formally created 15 ADDs to serve every county and municipality in the Commonwealth.